Updated: Jun 1

 Data Collection Techniques: (Registration, Questionnaires, interviews, Direct Observations) Analysis of Data: Data is to be analyzed according to the requirement of the topic.
 After collecting the data, it is to be tabulated.
 The total variables used are to be included in the study and then the relationship between variables will be analyzed.

 Findings - This is an again very important point in the whole process of the research, for the reason that it reflects your cerebral aptitude or intellectual ability.
 In findings, you reiterate the research questions and discuss the outcomes.

 Conclusions - In the final chapter of the dissertation, you will summarize the study and briefly report the results and outcomes.
 Make an emphasis to explain how your findings make a difference in the academic community and how they are implied in practice.

 Recommendations/ Suggestions- This part is the end chapter of your research, which includes a "Recommendations for future research“, where you propose future research that will clarify the issues further.
 Explain why you suggest this research and what form it should take.

 Bibliography -Use the recommended citation style for your field of study, and make sure to include all sources you used during the research and writing stages.

-Footnotes, end notes, references and bibliography are the sources and references of the materials used in the research work which is mandatory to acknowledge.
+Footnotes, endnotes, references, and bibliographies are the sources and references of the materials used in the research work which is mandatory to acknowledge.
 If the sources are not acknowledged than it falls under the category of plagiarism.

-Footnotes- These are always mention at the bottom of the page only under footer.
-It reflects references of each page separately.
+Footnotes- These are always mentioned at the bottom of the page only under the footer.
+It reflects references for each page separately.